uchemcolin/limnotes_no_notifications_windows_pc/README.md

 A new Flutter project.

-The Windows PC application version of LimNotes
+The Windows PC version of the LimNotes app

 ## Getting Started